Lil Zane

-Zane Copeland, Jr. (born July 11, 1982), better known as Lil' Zane or simply Zane, is an American rapper.
-He is perhaps best known for his single "Callin' Me" (featuring 112) from his debut studio album Young World: The Future (2000).
+Zane Copeland Jr. (born July 11, 1982), known professionally as Lil' Zane or simply Zane, is an American rapper.
+He is perhaps best known for his 2000 single "Callin' Me" (featuring 112), which peaked at number 20 on the Billboard Hot 100 and became his only entry on the chart.
+The song led him to sign with Priority Records, who released his debut studio album, Young World: The Future (2000), to moderate commercial response.
+The label also released Copeland's second album, The Big Zane Theory (2003), to commercial failure before parting ways with the rapper.

 Early life

 At age 10, Zane was inspired by Another Bad Creation and Kris Kross.
 He got more serious about his eventual career and started rehearsing with his cousin E. Greene.
 He was first recognized by his fans when he was in a group called Kronic signed to RCA Records.
 They were signed from 1993 to 1996.
 They never put out any projects.
 He began entering local Atlanta talent shows upon the dissolution of the group.
 Then in 1999, he started touring with 112 while recording his debut album.

 Music career

 1999–2002: Young World: The Future

-In 1999, his first ever single, "Money Stretch", was included in the Next Friday soundtrack.
-In 2000, Lil' Zane released his debut album Young World: The Future which featured his smash single "Callin Me".
-The album debut at No. 165 on the Billboard 200 with 7,000 copies sold in the first week but then peaked in its second week at No. 25 with 40,000 copies sold.
-To date the album sold 490,000 copies.
-The album also hit at No. 4 on the Top R&B/Hip-Hop Albums.
-In 2001, he made appearance on the Hardball soundtrack on the track of the same name with Bow Wow, Lil Wayne and Sammie.
-He later stated in an interview that he was working on an album titled It Ain't Over.
-He later decided to change the title to The Big Zane Theory.
+In 1998, he was featured on 112's single Anywhere as his first song.
+In 1999, his first solo single, "Money Stretch", was released for the Next Friday soundtrack.
+In 2000, Lil' Zane released his debut studio album Young World: The Future, which was preceded by the 112-assisted hit song "Callin' Me".
+The song peaked within the top 40 of the Billboard Hot 100, while the album debuted at number 165 on the Billboard 200 with 7,000 copies sold in its first week, and peaked at number 25 in its second week with 40,000 further copies.
+Furthermore, it peaked at number four on the Top R&B/Hip-Hop Albums chart.
+By 2018, the album sold 490,000 copies.
+In 2001, he guest appeared alongside Bow Wow, Lil Wayne and Sammie on the song "Hardball", released for the namesake 2001 film soundtrack.
+He later stated in an interview that he was working on an album titled It Ain't Over, which was later changed to The Big Zane Theory.